TLausZ/Bitcoin-Knowledge-Base-WIKI/README.md

 These papers cover demand response, curtailment reduction, methane mitigation, grid stability, and the use of Bitcoin mining as a flexible load alongside wind, solar, geothermal, and biorefinery systems.

+## Visualizer

+An interactive 3D contour map of the wiki, where each article is a hill whose height reflects its weight in the backlink graph. **Live demo: https://tlausz.github.io/Bitcoin-Knowledge-Base-WIKI/** — see [`Visualizer/`](Visualizer/) for details.

 ## What's not here

 Raw source material (articles, PDFs, transcripts) lives locally and is excluded via `.gitignore`.
 Only the compiled wiki is published.